 After the pre-production meeting we aim to set a shoot date as soon as possible.
 (Assuming this is not an animation which is a different process I’ll delve into later).
 This means we can start to schedule our crew, any cast and any specialist equipment we may need for the shoot.
 If the corporate video production has a voice over or scripted pieces, then we also work with our client to draft the script after the initial pre-production meeting.
 If you scroll down a little to see quite how far this page goes down, you’ll see that I like to write.
 Collaborating with clients on scripts is one of the highlights of my job which I’ll write more about later.

-At every step of the production stage we check in with our client and have key decisions such as casting of actors or VO artists signed off so that our client has a great idea of where the production is up to and exactly what they’ll be getting.
-By the time the shoot day comes both us and our client have a great idea of how the finished video will come together which helps us draw up a shooting schedule for the day to plan how we’ll get the shots that we need.
+At every step of the production stage we check in with our client.
+To ensure key decisions such as casting of actors or VO artists signed off.
+So that our client has a great idea of where the production is up to and exactly what they’ll be getting.
+By the time the shoot day comes both us and our client have a great idea of how the finished video will come together.
+This helps us draw up a shooting schedule for the day to plan how we’ll get the shots that we need.
 Communication is vital during this stage.
 Our schedule will be designed for us to shoot exactly what we need as efficiently as possible and have time left over to gather beautiful bonus shots that could be used or saved for future video productions.
 Drinks and snacks will also feature heavily in the schedule.

 Corporate shoot days are brilliant.
 They are usually a very early start which personally I find invigorating and not at all awful.
 I like driving to new places and particularly enjoy flashing and waving at crew members’ cars on the motorway only to discover that it was just a similar vehicle with an altogether different driver.
 We arrive on location, find the place that we’re storing our kit and start setting up.
 While the crew are setting up, I’ll usually take a little tour with our client and scope out the shooting locations that we’ve scheduled in for the day.
 The shoot day then consists largely of us consulting the schedule a lot, showing our client how good that last shot was a lot, packing and unpacking lights a lot and laughing a lot.
 Drinks.
 Snacks.